ImperialCollegeLondon/poreFoam-singlePhase/README.md

-### The codes simulate single-phase flow, by solving
+### The codes simulate single-phase flow, by solving incompressible Naview-Stokes equations, on 3D images of porous media

-### incompressible Naview-Stokes equations, on 3D images of porous media
+### Please see the doc folder for [installation and usage](src/doc/porefoam_singlePhase.pdf),  and a sample input file -- [Image.mhd](src/doc/Image.mhd) -- for microCT images similar to those on [Imperial College pore-scale modelling website](http://www.imperial.ac.uk/earth-science/research/research-groups/perm/research/pore-scale-modelling/micro-ct-images-and-networks/)

 ---